Sequent calculus: Structural rules

 The structural rules deserve some additional discussion.

 Weakening (W) allows the addition of arbitrary elements to a sequence.
 Intuitively, this is allowed in the antecedent because we can always restrict the scope of our proof (if all cars have wheels, then it's safe to say that all black cars have wheels); and in the succedent because we can always allow for alternative conclusions (if all cars have wheels, then it's safe to say that all cars have either wheels or wings).

 Contraction (C) and Permutation (P) assure that neither the order (P) nor the multiplicity of occurrences (C) of elements of the sequences matters.
 Thus, one could instead of sequences also consider sets.

 The extra effort of using sequences, however, is justified since part or all of the structural rules may be omitted.
 Doing so, one obtains the so-called substructural logics.

 Properties of the system LK

 This system of rules can be shown to be both sound and complete with respect to first-order logic, i.e. a statement $A$ follows semantically from a set of premises $\Gamma$ $(\Gamma \vDash A)$ if and only if the sequent $\Gamma \vdash A$ can be derived by the above rules.

 In the sequent calculus, the rule of cut is admissible.
 This result is also referred to as Gentzen's Hauptsatz ("Main Theorem").

 Variants

 The above rules can be modified in various ways:

 Minor structural alternatives

-There is some freedom of choice regarding the technical details of how sequents and structural rules are formalized.
-As long as every derivation in LK can be effectively transformed to a derivation using the new rules and vice versa, the modified rules may still be called LK.
+There is some freedom of choice regarding the technical details of how sequents and structural rules are formalized without changing what sequents the system derives.

 First of all, as mentioned above, the sequents can be viewed to consist of sets or multisets.
-In this case, the rules for permuting and (when using sets) contracting formulae are obsolete.
+In this case, the rules for permuting and (when using sets) contracting formulas are unnecessary.